Josh-moreton/octarine-capital/content/terms.md

 ## Contact

-For questions about these Terms of Use, please contact us at [info@octarinecapital.com](mailto:info@octarinecapital.com).
+For questions about these Terms of Use, please contact us at [info@octarine.capital](mailto:info@octarine.capital).